uxlfoundation/oneapi-construction-kit/clik/README.md

 clik needs the base HAL to build.
 This is not necessarily contained within a clik.
 This is defaulted to look in clik/external, then the directory above and then look using the cmake variable CLIK_HAL_DIR.
-By default as part of the DDK it will be in the directory above clik.
+By default as part of the oneAPI Construction Kit, it will be in the directory above clik.

 ## Build instructions